 “We licensed Legal Files to help us manage only one type of legal matter . . . but Legal Files is very robust, and we quickly realized it could handle much more.”

-Seeking a way to handle revocations of hunting and fishing license privileges more efficiently, the Arizona Game and Fish Department has licensed Legal Files case management software for use by its Law Enforcement Branch, the software’s developer, Legal Files Software, Inc. announced today.
+Seeking a way to handle revocations of hunting and fishing license privileges more efficiently, the Arizona Game and Fish Department has licensed Legal Files case management software for use by its Law Enforcement Branch, the software’s developer, Legal Files legal case management software, Inc. announced today.

 The Branch, which is responsible for the administration of the Department’s revocation process, is using Legal Files to maintain payment records, revocation periods and the completion of hunter safety education classes, according to Law Enforcement Branch Officer Manager Mary Begnoche.